Why BUSL-1.1

 - Take the source code and deploy your own instances outside of the factories

-- Remove or modify the license notice
+- Remove or change the license notice

 Deploying to local chains, testnets, and private forks for development and testing is fine.